 Raven in paganism and druid traditions is also the totem of the pan-Celtic Sorceress and Goddess Morgan le Fay, called the Queen of Faeries.
 In some tales, she is Queen of the Dubh Sidhe, or Dark Faeries, who were a race of tricksters who often took the form of ravens.

 The Scottish Goddess of Winter, The Cailleach, also shape shift into raven.
 A touch from her brings death (rebirth).
 The Cailleach is also older than Paganism and in the Shamanic eras would be called a Bone Mother which the raven is the smallest level of the animism souls of the shaman, for there are many.
+In Scotland, a Magpie near the window of the house is said to foretell a death, much like owl is for other indigenous peoples.

 Before the Apollo political cult took over the oracle and mystery women’s temples and centers of pre-Greece, Apollo consumed Athena’s Raven.
 The goddess Athena turned Coronis white crow into a black crow like many of the worlds cultures did.